Today I am going to share the recipe of another quick and easy yet super delicious stir fry dish, “Chive and Ground Pork”.

 This is another quick and easy dish that only takes about 15 minutes to make from start to finish.
 I know you guys will like it!

 I hope you enjoy making this chive and ground pork at home.
-If you like this recipe, don’t forget to leave a rating and share it with your friends!
+If you like this recipe, please leave a rating and share it with your friends!

 - Heat 1 tablespoon of oil in a pan over medium-high heat, add in the ground pork and stir fry for about 2 minutes until changed color and cooked through, remove from pan and set aside.